juliejonak/Product-Management-101/Unit 3 - Product Development/1 - Influencing Without Authority/lesson_1.md

 <br>

+Ask a lot of open-ended questions here and listen keenly to find out...

 - How do they collaborate?
     - Understand how they share feedback and new ideas.
-    - Are they receiving roadmap updates?
+    - Are they receiving roadmap updates frequently?
     - Are they being informed about product updates?

 <br>

 - What is working well in the current process?
-    - This will help you understand what you need to carry out specifically to collaborate with them
+    - This will help you understand what you need to carry out specifically to collaborate with them.

 <br>

 - What can you do to improve this process?
-    - Listen keenly to understand what are they asking and why?
+    - Listen keenly to understand _what_ are they asking and _why_?
 Knowing this will help you identify tasks to address their feedback.

+If a team member tells you that they only find out about product launches roughly a week before they happen, that could be an issue.
+This gives them a limited timeline to plan launch activities, which then have to be rushed.

 <br>

-- What urgent issues do they believe need to be addressed now?
+- Are there urgent issues they believe need to be addressed now?
     - Is this something you can help solve?

+This question is not effective if you do not follow through on their answer or as discussed.

 <br>

+They won't trust you in the future if you fail to follow-up.
+If you note something, then do it.
+That is how you become known as a reliable, trustworthy team member.

 - Follow up on your conversations.
     - This helps build trust that you were listening and care about what they think.